- Dust mask

 Sixty- or 80-lb. bags of concrete mix are readily available at home centers, lumberyards and hardware stores.
 Don’t confuse concrete mix with sand mix or mortar mix.
 They don’t contain the aggregate (stones or gravel) that’s necessary to make a pour thicker than about 3/4 in.
 You’re likely to find more than one kind of concrete mix on the shelf, including “fast setting,” “high early strength” and “fiber reinforced.”
 But for most jobs, standard concrete mix is fine.
 Read the recommendations on the bags or check manufacturers’ Web sites to find out if one of the special mixes would work better for your project.

-Whether you handmix concrete in a plastic tub, homemade mixing tub or wheelbarrow, the technique is the same.
+Whether you hand mix concrete in a plastic tub, homemade mixing tub or wheelbarrow, the technique is the same to find the right concrete mix ratio.
 However, it’s easier to move and dump concrete that’s mixed in a wheelbarrow.
 For larger jobs, you could rent a mixer ($35 per day), but it may be more economical to simply order ready-mix concrete.
 In addition to a mixing container, you’ll need a sturdy hoe and a large bucket as well as a stiff-bristle scrub brush to clean the equipment.
 Wear waterproof gloves and safety glasses because the cement mixing in the concrete mix is caustic and can burn skin.
 Wash it off with water if it gets on your skin.

 Set the bag of concrete mix in one end of the wheelbarrow and slice it open with your hoe.
 Dump the mix from the bag and pull out the paper bag.

 One of the most common mistakes beginners make is to add too much water and end up with concrete that’s thin and soupy.
-Here are a few tips to avoid the problem.
+Here are a few tips to avoid the problem and find the right concrete mix ratio.

 Use a sturdy wheelbarrow to mix your concrete.
 And make sure it’s on a level surface.
 Brace the wheelbarrow with your knee when you’re mixing from the side.

-Step 2: Work it to the perfect consistency
+Work it to the perfect concrete mix ratio

 Drag the hoe through the mix to make a trough.
 The mix is too dry if the sides of the trough are crumbly and the concrete falls in chunks when you disturb it.
 Add water one cup at a time, mixing between each addition.